oqo0/swagger-themes/README.md

 ```

 > [!NOTE]
-> `Create an issue if you have a suggestion for a theme`.
+> Create an issue if you have a suggestion for a theme.